litestar-org/litestar/docs/usage/11-testing.md

 # Testing

-Testing is a first class citizen in Starlite, which offers several powerful abstractions out of the box.
+Testing is a first class citizen in Starlite, which offers several powerful testing utilities out of the box.

 ## Test Client